Why teeth break and fillings don’t last.

-The long-term solution is to remove all the cracks and old filling material, and to strengthen the tooth with a crown.
+The long-term solution is to remove all the cracks and old filling material, and to strengthen the tooth with a crown or dental on-lay.
 This forms the tooth into one single strong unit, and stops all flexing and cracking.

-Our crowns are designed, made and fitted all in one appointment so you have your new strong tooth the same day, in a little over an hour.
+Our crowns and ceramic restorations are designed, made and fitted all in one appointment so you have your new strong tooth the same day, in a little over an hour.

 It is a quick, comfortable and painless procedure.
 And, best of all, crowns are the longest lasting treatment option a dentist can provide.
 Ask us about one-visit CEREC crowns to stop the failing fillings cycle.